TomaszKozubal/ML-Diabetes-Analysis-/README.md

 # Diabetes Prediction Using Logistic Regression

 This project builds a machine learning model to predict diabetes based on patient data.
 The dataset is processed and modeled using **Logistic Regression**, with performance evaluated on both training and test datasets.
-The project also explores Ridge regularization (`L2` penalty) to improve model performance.
+The project also explores Ridge regularization (`L2` penalty) to try to improve model performance.

 ## Features